citp/privacy-policy-historical/b/bl/blo/blogspot.com.eg.md

 #### No Sharing of Information.

 All information gathered is used by MarkMonitor and MarkMonitor staff only.
 MarkMonitor does not sell or rent user information to anyone.
 MarkMonitor does not share or crossreference personal information gathered through site usage with any other databases or third parties other than in two (2) exceptional cases: (1).
 When the site is legally compelled to do so; (2).
 Where disclosure is made at the request or with the written consent of the user.
 Therefore, unless required to do so as set forth above, we shall not respond to any inquiry from any third party unless we hold your written consent.
 If an inquiry is received without our having had your written consent to reply, we shall write to you requesting such consent.
+MarkMonitor will take reasonable steps to notify a customer user if their data is subject to a subpoena or government request, if legally permitted to do so.
 Our site makes no representations with respect to the creation of profiles or the use of cookies by external Web sites that have links from our site or that read and use information visible on our site.

 #### Gathering of Information.